Jimeoin: Career

 Jimeoin's UK television appearances include Sunday Night at the Palladium (ITV1), Live at the Apollo (BBC1), 8 Out of 10 Cats (Channel 4), The Royal Variety Performance (ITV), Channel 4's O2 Comedy Gala, Dave's One Night Stand, Edinburgh Comedy Festival – Live!
 (BBC3, three consecutive years), Monumental (BBC NI team captain, series I and II), Michael McIntyre's Comedy Roadshow (BBC1).
 He has also appeared on the Conan O'Brien Show in the US as well on a number of international specials for Montreal's Just for Laughs. in 2016 he guested on John Lloyd's Museum of Curiosity for BBC Radio 4.

 He both starred in and co-wrote two Australian feature film comedies, The Craic (1999) and The Extra (2005), both co-starring Bob Franklin.
-He had his own comedy television programme, the eponymous Jimeoin (1994–95) which ran for three seasons.
+He had his own comedy television program, the eponymous Jimeoin (1994–95) which ran for three seasons.
 He played Convict Griffin in the sitcom Bligh (1992).

-He is also known for his extensive live comedy tours in Australia, New Zealand, Ireland, and the United Kingdom.
-In 2013 he made his solo debut at London's Hammersmith Apollo and began to take his tours into the arenas, starting with the Belfast Odyssey Arena.
+He is also known for his extensive live comedy tours in Australia, New Zealand, Ireland and Great Britain.
+In 2013, he made his solo debut at London's Hammersmith Apollo and began to take his tours into the arenas, starting with the Belfast Odyssey Arena.

 In 2010 he completed a new series Jimeoin: Over the Top for The Comedy Channel on Foxtel and Austar.
 The series features Jimeoin travelling across sections of northern Australia, interspersed with stand-up routines recorded at towns visited along the way.

-During the 2014 FIFA World Cup, Jimeoin hosted Australian TV SBS's primetime comedy programme The Full Brazilian, teaming up with the network's live coverage of 2014's World Cup games.
+During the 2014 FIFA World Cup, Jimeoin hosted Australian TV SBS's primetime comedy program The Full Brazilian, teaming up with the network's live coverage of 2014's World Cup games.
 The 25 live-to-air, hour-long shows were a mix of Jimeoin's stand-up, sketches, chat, football talk via satellite link to Rio de Janeiro, musical acts and guest comedians.

+In 2025, Jimeoin participated in Saudi Arabia's Riyadh Comedy Festival, an event which Human Rights Watch characterized as an attempt by the Saudi government to whitewash its human rights abuses.

 Personal life

 Jimeoin married Catherine Arena in 2000, and they reside in Melbourne with their four children.
 He is a fan of Australian football team South Melbourne FC.
-He said in a 2009 interview that he is "not really into that nationality thing" but revealed that he supports the Australian national football team, as well as rooting for Australia in other sports, because "Ireland's shit at everything".
+He said in a 2009 interview that he is "not really into that nationality thing" but revealed that he supports the Australian national football team, as well as supporting Australia in other sports, because "Ireland's shit at everything".